 - 32410:32414/udp: Used for media streaming to clients.

-Remember to adjust your UFW rules if you customize any of the ports mentioned above.
-By configuring the UFW firewall for your Plex Media Server, you can ensure a more secure and protected media hub experience on your Debian system.
+Adjust your UFW rules if you customize any of the ports mentioned above.
+Configuring the UFW firewall for your Plex Media Server can ensure a more secure and protected media hub experience on your Debian system if it faces public connections.

 Replace {server-ip-address}